uwdb/PSLAManager/README.md

 When generating a PSLA, the program takes as input the following components:

 * **Dataset Schema**: description of the user's dataset that PSLAManager will use to generate a PSLA

-* **Training Data**: Statistics on a separate synthetic dataset to learn the performance of each tier
+* **Training Data**: This data contains statistics on queries for an independent synthetic dataset.
+This serves as a model of query runtimes for each tier.

-* **Testing Data**: Statistics about the user's dataset which will help predict runtimes
+* **Testing Data**: Given the dataset schema input, PSLAManager will generate a set of queries.
+Each query is then represented by a feature vector of statistics in order to predict the runtime.
+The last feature of the feature vector is the real query runtime.
+This feature is optional.
+When present, the PSLAManager can use either real or predicted runtimes when generating a PSLA.
+Real runtimes serve to test the PSLA generation capabilities in the case of perfect query time prediction.

+In order for users to understand the performance of queries at different configruations, PSLAManager first uses the **Dataset Schema** to automatically generate queries for the dataset.
+PSLAManager primarily focuses on generating "join queries" at different selectivities.

+For each query generated, the user needs to generate a feature vector containing information about the query.
+These features are left for the user to decide.
+Some features could include those from the database query optimizer (such as query plan features, estimated number of rows, estimated costs, etc).

-PSLAManager first uses the **Dataset Schema** to automatically generate queries for the dataset.
-The runtimes for these queries are then predicted for different configurations of the service by using the **Training Data** and the **Testing Data**.
-As a final step, PSLAManager uses algorithms to compress the generated queries before showing the final PSLA.
+The runtimes for these queries are then predicted by using these features for different configurations of  the service through the **Training Data** and the **Testing Data**.
+As a final step, PSLAManager uses algorithms to compress the generated set of queries before showing the final PSLA.

 #### Option #1 : Generate a PSLA for the Myria Service and TPC-H Example Dataset
 With this option, the system uses its default training data, test data, and schema.
 The default schema is for the [TPC-H Star Schema dataset](http://www.cs.umb.edu/~poneil/StarSchemaB.PDF).
 The training data corresponds to a synthetic dataset executed on different sized Myria clusters of 4, 6, 8 and 16 workers.
 [Myria](http://myria.cs.washington.edu/) is our parallel data management service.